-12 The answers to all the questions that we discuss in this section but are not plotted in Figure 6 are reported in Appendix C.
+$^{12}$ The answers to all the questions that we discuss in this section but are not plotted in Figure 6 are reported in Appendix D.

-However, the most striking pieces of evidence appeared when we asked respondents to "please briefly describe [their] experience of reading awarded books" in an open-ended question.
-Although anecdotal, their replies confirm a mismatch between their preferences and those of jury members.
-Many feature the adjective "boring".
-Many others were more explicit, as demonstrated in this admittedly subjective but tasty selection: "Booker Prize winners are usually too 'literary' for me to enjoy."
-Another respondent wrote, "[T]he awarded books are often corny and robotic."
-More to the point, some respondents explicitly explain their dissatisfaction by a gap between their tastes and those of the jury: "I tend to find that these books are less accessible, and I feel that the Jury of prizes are disconnected from what I like."
+Jury of prizes are disconnected from what I like."
 Even more pointedly: "I think awards are given by a small group of people who have specific tastes, and chances are my tastes are not similar to the people who gave the award."
 Finally: "The taste of judges are not my tastes.
 Its [sic] all subjective and awards are only good for marketing".